 Anyone, except those who have previously harvested a moose in Washington State under an "Any Moose" permit.
-An individual may only harvest one moose under the "Antlered Bull Moose" category during his or her lifetime.
+An individual may only harvest one moose under the "Antlered Bull Moose" category during their lifetime.

-Antlerless Only Category:
+Antierless Only Category:

 Anyone may apply, every year, regardless of prior harvest(s).